chtoucas/Narvalo.NET/Issues.md

 **Objectives: Small improvements to SA, CA and the MSBuild infrastructure**

 Code Analysis and Source Analysis:
-- Improvement: Check all SuppressMessage (GlobalSuppression too) and tag them with [REVIEW], [GeneratedCode]... in particular those added to fix warnings when internals are hidden.
-Maybe create new SuppressMessage attributes.
+- Improvement: Check all SuppressMessage and tag them with [REVIEW], [GeneratedCode]... in particular those added to fix warnings when internals are hidden.
 - Improvement: Fix any remaining CA and SA warnings and errors.
 - Bug: Some assemblies raise a CA warning on resources supposably not used.
 - Bug: We use [module: SuppressMessage(...)] to suppress some CA or SA warnings